nikolaisalnikov/faraway-test/README.md

 - Protected from DDOS attacks with Proof of Work
 - Sends a random quote after successful Proof of Work
+- In client there is 50% chance to send correct proof cmd/client/client.go:33:44

 ## Getting Started